Structural Analysis: Six Categories

 but the cloud is so thick that I cannot say where."

 The initial setting is specific and clear, yet by the end of the poem we realize there's more to this setting than first appeared.
-The pupil is alone, when presumably the Master should be present to teach the pupil.
-The poet here uses a paradox (6): while the teacher isn't there to teach, his absence teaches students to learn for themselves.
-The Master also gives a subtle hint at how students might learn: by looking into nature.
-This theme or instructional direction (5) is implied in the physical direction (1) he's taken: into the depth of the mountains.
+The pupil is alone, when presumably the master should be present to guide the pupil.
+The poet here uses a paradox (6): while the master isn't there to teach, his absence teaches the pupil to learn for himself.
+The master also gives a subtle hint about how the pupil might learn: by looking into nature.
+This theme of learning from nature (5) is implied in the physical direction (1) the master's taken: into the depth of the mountains.

 The location (1) of the poem (China) and the (2) time period (9th Century) encourage a traditional philosophical reading, rather than a contemporary existential or political one.
-Given that both Buddhism and Daoism urge letting go of the self and contemplating vast stretches of space and time, it's not surprising that the teacher doesn't feel the need to be present or to assert his name or importance in any concrete way.
-Nor does he feel the need to clarify or systematize his version of the truth — a situation which might be different if the teacher was following Confucian models, which tend to be more explicit in their pedagogical aims and structures.
+Given that both Buddhism and Daoism urge letting go of the self and contemplating vast stretches of space and time, it's not surprising that the master doesn't feel the psychological need (3) to be present or to assert his name or importance in any concrete way.
+Nor does he feel the need to clarify or systematize his version of the truth — a situation which might be different if the master was following the Confucian model, which tends to be more explicit in its pedagogical aims and structures.